Note: This review is not sponsored and I bought both pumps with my own money.

 Both of the Willow breast pumps are wearable, but they do have some important differences.
 I’ve put both to the test and have taken meticulous notes on my thoughts as my breastfeeding journey progresses.

 Here are all the key things you need to know about Willow Go vs. Willow 3.0, including the subtle differences you won’t find on the brand’s website.

 Willow Go vs. Willow 3.0 Price Comparison

-First thing’s first: Willow’s wearable breast pumps are expensive.
+First thing’s first: a Willow breast pump is expensive, regardless of which model you buy.
 These luxury pumps are hands-free, allowing you to pump without having to be “plugged” into the wall.
 You charge them and quite literally place them inside your nursing bra to start pumping.
 I often pump while I’m working at my desk, doing laundry, emptying the dishwasher, you name it!